 Federal arrests are usually executed by federal agents which means either the FBI, U.S. Marshals or IRS criminal agents are typically involved.
 DC federal arrests can take place at night or in the morning.
 Typically these arrests in DC will take place in the early morning or at the end of the night, where there is a knock on the door and the agents will come in and execute the arrest warrant.
 When this happens, it is imperative that those arrested consult with a seasoned federal criminal lawyer as soon as possible before talking to authorities.
 An attorney will be able to advise the defendant on their rights while in custody and help them refrain from saying anything that may hurt them later at trial.

-A DC federal arrest is different from an arrest involving state and local authorities because the federal government usually builds its case prior to making an arrest.
+DC federal arrests are different from those involving state and local authorities because the federal government usually builds its case prior to taking someone into custody.
 This is different from a state-level case where the state is responsible for matters where arrests are made when someone is injured or property is damaged or stolen.
 If law enforcement authorities know a crime happened or is in progress, the arrest is usually on the spot.

 With the federal government, much of the investigation goes into determining whether or not a crime actually occurred.
 The investigation includes examining financial records, emails, and phone records.
 It is not as obvious that a crime occurred when someone is accused of committing fraud, embezzlement, or tax evasion.
 There is much more work in the background to bring such charges against somebody.